 According to the trailer on their site, you can write your code in:

 It goes on to say that you can use your favorite tools:

-And finally, upload your work to a number of different platforms:
+And finally, upload your work to several different platforms:

 - Mac OS X